-Box 1: Highlights from FINSCOPE Survey
+. .Box 1: Highlights from FINSCOPE Survey

-- 61 percent of adults have access to formal financial services (40 percent formally banked and 21 percent using 'other formal' products). - 21 percent of adults use only informal financial services. - 18 percent of Nepalese adults are financially excluded, that is, claim to neither use neither formal nor informal financial providers. - 52 percent of the banked are men and 48 percent are women. - 22 percent of adults claim to belong to a cooperative-of all adults 19 percent claim saving and 9 percent claim borrowing from cooperatives. - 29 percent of adults claim to belong to a savings group, 18 percent claim to be saving with their groups and 8 percent claim to obtain credit from their savings group. - 57 percent of adults claim to save money. - The top five sources for taking loans are: 1) money lenders in the community (21 percent), 2) banks (including MFIs) (10 percent), 3) cooperatives (9 percent), 4) saving groups (8 percent), and 5) family/friends (8 percent). - 28 percent of adults claim to be aware of insurance, while only 11 percent claim to have a form of insurance.
+- 61 percent of adults have access to formal financial services (40 percent formally banked and 21 percent using 'other formal' products). - 21 percent of adults use only informal financial services. - 18 percent of Nepalese adults are financially excluded, that is, claim to use neither formal nor informal financial providers. - 52 percent of the banked are men and 48 percent are women. - 22 percent of adults claim to belong to a cooperative-of all adults 19 percent claim saving and 9 percent claim borrowing from cooperatives. - 29 percent of adults claim to belong to a savings group, 18 percent claim to be saving with their groups and 8 percent claim to obtain credit from their savings group. - 57 percent of adults claim to save money. - 46 percent of adults claim to borrow. - 34 percent of adults claim to send or receive receive remittances and 27 percent remit formally. - The top five sources for taking loans are: 1) money lenders in the community (21 percent), 2) banks (including MFIs) (10 percent), 3) cooperatives (9 percent), 4) saving groups (8 percent), and 5) family/friends (8 percent). - 28 percent of adults claim to be aware of insurance, while only 11 percent claim to have a form of insurance.